ungoogled-software/ungoogled-chromium/FAQ.md

 These instructions are platform-specific.

+**WARNING**: For all platforms, it is recommended to download the Google Chrome version that has the same major version as ungoogled-chromium.
+Otherwise, there may be stability issues or crashes.

 ### Linux

 1. [Download the latest Google Chrome for Linux (.deb file)](https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb)
 2. Inside `data.tar.xz`, extract `./opt/google/chrome/libwidevinecdm.so`
 3. Using the extracted `libwidevinecdm.so`, replace the existing file of the same name bundled with ungoogled-chromium

-If you are experiencing crashes, try to use the libwidevinecdm.so from the chrome version that matches the current ungoogled-chromium version.

 ### Windows